SaberUK/irc-docs/specifications/language-negotiation.md

 Note: This specification was proposed for inclusion with IRCv3.3 but was rejected due to lack of interest.

+April 2018 Update: Recently some interest in language negotiation has appeared and a variant of this specification has been implemented by Oragono so I might resubmit this specification for IRCv3 approval soon.

 # IRCv3.3 Language Negotiation

 Copyright (C) 2014-2015 Peter "SaberUK" Powell &lt;petpow@saberuk.com&gt;